markreha/playspringboot/README.md

 ## Building and Testing
 1. Run maven from Spring Tools Suite or Eclipse to build the project.
 The build artifacts will be stored in the `target/` directory.
 2. Test the Java Spring App locally by using JAVA: Open a terminal and navigate to the root of your project.
-Run the following command from the terminal window: java -Dserver.port=$PORT $JAVA_OPTS -jar target/*.jar or java -Dserver.port=$PORT $JAVA_OPTS -jar target/*.war
+Run the following command from the terminal window: java -Dserver.port=$PORT $JAVA_OPTS -jar target/*.jar

 ## Important Fies
 * .github/workflows - build scripts for Azure GitHub build pipeline